tiagoburiol/PySASF/README.md

            [-0.0679, -0.138 ,  1.206 ]])

-The Clarke and Minella's criterion for considering a feasible solution is that the proportion contributed by each source $P_i$ is such that $0 &lt P_i &lt1$.
+The Clarke and Minella's criterion for considering a feasible solution is that the proportion contributed by each source is less than 1 and greater than 0.
 We can extract the feaseble solutions usin a function `cm_feasebles` of `clarckeminella` analysis module.
 This is showed below.

 ```python